Portable Grass Pads For Dogs: Keep Your Pet Happy Anywhere, Anytime

 Multi-Layer Construction

-dog grass pee pad is made with smart layers that work together to keep messes under control.
-On top, the grass surface gives dogs a familiar feel, encouraging them to use it quickly.
+A dog grass pee pad is made with smart layers that work together to keep messes under control.
+On top of that, the grass surface gives dogs a familiar feel, encouraging them to use it quickly.
 Below the grass is a grid that helps liquid drain through to the base.
 This keeps the surface dry and comfortable for your pet.
 At the bottom, a catch tray holds the waste and prevents it from leaking onto your floor.
 The layered design is easy to take apart and clean.
 Each part plays a role in keeping your space neat and odor-free.

 Real vs. Synthetic Options